 Portable Appliance Testing

-Assets (appliances) will either be categorised as a "Pass" or "Fail".
-Where possible we can carry out repairs to equipment which has failed a PAT test if so required.
-However in some instances the equipment may need to be returned to the manufacturer.
+Assets (appliances) will be categorised as either "Pass" or "Fail".
+We may be able to carry out repairs to equipment which has failed a PAT test in certain circumstances if so required and agreed to.
+Any such repairs are chargeable in addition to the inspection and testing.
+However in some instances the equipment may either need to be returned to the manufacturer for repair, or alternatively may be beyond economic repair.

 In the North the Electricity at Work Regulations require that "as may be necessary to prevent danger, all systems shall be maintained so as to prevent so far as reasonably practicable, such danger."
 The Health and Safety Executive (HSE) recommend PAT Testing is carried out at suitable intervals for this purpose.
 This could include equipment which has been hired for an extended period (e.g. over a week).